piazzai/cvless/README.md

 # cvless

 Cvless is a theme for static websites built with Jekyll.
-It aims for simplicity and readability by following best practices of graphic design, such as the use of [high contrast](https://www.contrastrebellion.com), [law of proximity](https://lawsofux.com/law-of-proximity), and of course, responsive layout.
-Its typography is based on the [Piazzolla type system](https://piazzolla.huertatipografica.com/), which performs extremely well over a wide range of font sizes.
+It aims for simplicity and readability by following best practices of graphic design, like the use of [high contrast](https://www.contrastrebellion.com), [law of proximity](https://lawsofux.com/law-of-proximity), and responsive layout.
+Its typography is based on the [Piazzolla system](https://piazzolla.huertatipografica.com/), which performs extremely well over a wide range of font sizes.

-The main aesthetic feature of the theme is the use of [particles.js](https://vincentgarreau.com/particles.js/) to decorate the home page and the 404 page.
-In addition to these pages, the theme includes a well-designed CV page.
-Printing the CV page from browser automatically adapts the layout for a more traditional appearance.
-This means you no longer have to maintain a separate CV for offline distribution.
+The main aesthetic feature of the theme is the use of [particles.js](https://vincentgarreau.com/particles.js/) in the home and the 404 pages.
+In addition, the theme includes a well-designed CV page.
+Printing this from browser automatically adapts the layout for a more traditional appearance, so you no longer have to maintain a separate CV for offline distribution.
 Finally, the theme offers a simple and easily extensible blog.

 Light and dark modes are available.
 The theme initializes based on system preferences and stores the user's preference for the duration of the session.